Damn Good River Fishing Charters In Apalachicola Bay

 What types of river fishing charters are common in Apalachicola Bay?

-The most commonly sought after species for river fishing are: 1. redfish, 2. speckled trout, 3. tarpon, 4. sheepshead, and 5. florida pompano.
+The most commonly sought after species for river fishing are: 1. redfish, 2. speckled trout, 3. black drum, 4. tripletail, and 5. spanish mackerel.

-The most common fishing techniques in Apalachicola Bay are sight casting, artificial lure fishing, and light tackle fishing but drift fishing and topwater fishing are popular as well.
+The most common fishing techniques in Apalachicola Bay are artificial lure fishing, drift fishing, and light tackle fishing but live bait fishing and sight casting are popular as well.

 How much do Apalachicola Bay river fishing charters cost?